MaxCoppa/MaxCoppa/README.md

   - Modeled performance of the loyalty program in Africa (500K+ subscribers).

 ---

-## Some Projects
+# Featured Projects

-I have open-sourced a selection of my personal and academic projects here.
+A selection of the most representative and impactful projects.

 - **Object Verification (PyTorch, Transformers, OpenCV)**
   Deep learning models verifying whether two images represent the same object from different views and unseen classes.